hpi-swa-teaching/TogglClient/README.md

 #### Installation using Metacello

 There, install the latest [Metacello](//github.com/dalehenrich/metacello-work) first.
-Then, use the following snippet to load Squot and all its dependencies:
+Then, use the following snippet to load TogglClient and all its dependencies:

 ```smalltalk
 Metacello new